BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 For most reserves that does not make sense probably, but multi-tracker reserves can be used as gateways between different trackers, to rebalance liquidity etc.

+* Privacy

+Not hard to do withdrawals to stealth addresses.

 ## Economy

 ## Implementation Roadmap

+The following implementation plan is targeting catching micropayments in P2P networks, AI usage, etc ASAP and then develop based on feedback:

+* Do tests for Basis contract, like ChainCashSpec or Dexy contracts (Scala)
+* Do a token-based variant of reserve contract (ErgoScript)
+* Do tracker service (Rust), which is collecting offchain notes and also tracking on-chain reserves, writing periodically commitments on chain, informing clients about state of notes / reserves (collateralization etc)